 When we are interested in buying your collection, we like to engage with you in one of two ways:

 Getting a Cash Offer for your Model Trains typically involves us valuing your collection based on an inventory list and offering you a fixed bid to purchase your collection.
-Unlike selling your trains via our Model Trains Auction Service, you receive your cash up front.
+Unlike selling your trains via our Model Trains CONSIGNMENT Service, you receive your cash up front.
 There are a variety of reasons that you might prefer to get a Cash Offer.

 Qualify the Purchase: The first thing we do is to determine if your collection is a good candidate for us to purchase.